The Cost Of Getting Organized

 I have always had a taste for fine things, as I am sure many people do.
 However, just because something is free doesn’t automatically make it cheap, and on occasion, you find the cheap way is better than the expensive alternative.

-But I also know that we do not have to drive a Porche to enjoy driving or have to purchase a two-story solid oak closet system complete with an elevator and wet bar to be satisfied with our closet.
+But I also know that we do not have to drive a Porche to enjoy driving or purchase a two-story solid oak closet system complete with an elevator and wet bar to be satisfied with our closet.

-And I am not suggesting that you go dumpster diving although there is no shame in it if you do.
-People throw-away brand new expensive things every day, and by taking and putting them to use, you lessened the amount of waste and garbage that goes to the dump.
+And I am not suggesting that you go dumpster diving, although there is no shame in it if you do.
+People throw-away brand-new expensive things every day, and by taking and putting them to use, you lessened the amount of waste and garbage that goes to the dump.

 Dumpster Diving?
 No Way?

 You can get organized by getting rid of things you do not use and using things that someone else may no longer want.
 Doing simple things like that cost you no money and can help you improve your Organization at home.
-There are no rules as to how you can organize, do what makes you happy, and feels good.
+There are no rules about how you can organize, do what makes you happy, and feels good.

 I usually end my posts with a saying that stuck with me a while back, and it is this; “see you at the top.”
 I think Zig Ziggler used that, but I am not sure.
 On this occasion, due to my warped sense of humor, I thought I would end it just a little differently.

-See you at the dumpster, (not really)
+See you at the dumpster (not really)